samueltripp/samueltripp.github.io/_pages/research.md

 **Research**

 My research is in low-dimensional topology under the guidance of [Ina Petkova].
-I mostly focus on Heegaard Floer and Khovanov homologies, and various spectral sequences relating different flavors of these.
-I often think about problems locally, on the level of tangles.
+I am currently focusing mostly on tangle Floer homology and combinatorial versions of knot Floer homology.
+I also work on connections with Khovanov homology, and applications to contact topology.
+My current research statement can be seen [here.]

+**Publications and Pre-prints**
+[On grid homology for lens space links: combinatorial invariance and integral coefficients] [L-space knots with tunnel number $>1$ by experiment] (with C. Anderson, K. Baker, X. Gao, M. Kegel, K. Le, K. Miller, S. Onaran, G. Sangston, A. Wood, and A. Wright), to appear in Experimental Mathematics
+[Controlling the generic formal fiber of local domains and their polynomial rings] (with P. Jiang, A. Kirkpatrick, S. Loepp, and S. Mack-Crane)

 **Prior Work**